akhsiM/akhsiM.github.io/index.md

 However Mishka is my home/ nickname.
 It's my favourite name.

-I am an Application Analyst by day.
-By night/ afterhour, I am a technically inclined indidual who has a strong interest in learning about all things technical-related, whether it's Dev, DevOps, SQLs or even CSS sometimes (we all know CSS isn't really a programming language!).
+I am currently working as an Application Analyst by "trade".
+As an individual, I am a technically inclined person who has a strong interest in learning about all things technical-related, whether it's Dev, DevOps, SQLs or even CSS sometimes (we all know CSS isn't really a programming language!).

 This page was created in August 2019.
 It is the result of my "mini project" with the following intentions:
 - I have always wanted to learn about webdev.